PranavBansal04/Indian-Sign-Language-Recognition/README.md

 without requiring much resources in real-time and without any lag which makes it more usable.

-The plot below depicts the accuracy achieved throguh different models:
+The plot below depicts the accuracy achieved through different models:

 <p align="center">